Art Exhibition Space

 - The front of the gallery opens off the library foyer.

-- There is a track lighting system with small spotlights which can be adjusted.
+- There is a new track lighting system with small spotlights which can be adjusted.

-If you would like assistance with hanging your exhibition, please let us know.
-We suggest you come in and have a look if you are not familiar with the space.
+For assistance with and further information about setting up your exhibition, please contact the Arts Advisor.
+We suggest you make an appointment to come in and have a look if you are not familiar with the space.

 Technical details about the space and installation